DSC-JSS-NOIDA/cracktheshell/README.md

-# programmr
+# Crack The Shell
-Competitive programming platform of GDG JSS Noida
+Programming platform of crack the shell event by GDG JSS Noida

-###Prerequisites
+### Prerequisites

 1. Pip
 > sudo easy_install pip